SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 "I had so much fun hugging you all day… I just wanted you to be happy like you made me… So I made it look like you won."

-"I didn't even notice, winning some contest means nothing when my best friend is crying."
+"I didn't even notice.
+Winning some contest means nothing when my best friend is crying her eyes out."

 "I'm sorry…"

+"Apology accepted," I say as I wipe away more tears and then nuzzle her.

+Her tears slow as she says, "Thank you…"

-"Apology accepted, now what do you want for winning?"
+I ask, "Now what do you want for winning?"

 "What about what you want?
 I want you to be happy."